cardrank/cardrank/README.md

 hands][eval], and [managing deals and run outs][dealer].

-A single [package level type][type] provides a standard interface for dealing cards for, and [evaluating ranks of 5, 6, or 7 card poker hands][eval] of the
+A single [package level type][type] provides a standard interface for dealing cards for, and [evaluating the relative poker ranks][eval] of the following:
-following:

 <!-- START overview -->
 * [Texas Holdem][holdem-example]